lioneil/obsidian-es-theme-retropie/README.md

 ### Detailed / Video View

+> [!NOTE]
-> :pencil: **Video View** is same layout as Detailed View, but a video will play in the background after a delay (requires scraping video enabled).
+> **Video View** is same layout as Detailed View, but a video will play in the background after a delay (requires scraping video enabled). \
+> Disable OMX Player in the Menu if you're on Raspberry Pi.

 <table style="width: 100%">
   <tbody>